07.2024 Life Guide

 3. Upward vomiting and downward diarrhea

 Common ingredients of antiemetics include Metoclopramide and Domperidone, which are usually recommended for use before meals.
-The latter also comes in children's specific water solutions, which can be provided to children according to the prescribed dosage.
+The latter also comes in children's specific water-based supplements, which can be provided to children according to the prescribed dosage.

 Diarrhea drugs mainly include two types: "inhibiting gastrointestinal peristalsis" and "adsorption type".
 The common ingredient of the former is Loperamide, which should not be used by children under two years old; The latter includes "Dioctahedral smectite" and self funded "Pecolin", both of which can interfere with the absorption of other drugs.
 Please pay special attention to using them separately from other drugs for at least two hours, especially "Dioctahedral smectite" is not recommended for children under two years old; Children older than three months are more recommended to use "Racecadotril", which can be added with food or a small amount of water (such as placed in a teaspoon), fully mixed before taking, and continue to treat until there are two records of normal defecation, but this medicine contains sucrose, which should be noted by diabetes patients.